Megino-Kangalassky District: History

 The district was established on February 10, 1930 through the merger of Meginsky and Vostochno-Kangalassky Districts.

 Administrative and municipal status

 Within the framework of administrative divisions, Megino-Kangalassky District is one of the thirty-four in the republic.
 It is divided into one settlement (an administrative division with the administrative center in the urban-type settlement (inhabited locality) of Nizhny Bestyakh) and twenty-nine rural okrugs (naslegs), all of which comprise thirty-five rural localities.
 The selo of Mayya serves as its administrative center.

 As a municipal division, the district is incorporated as Megino-Kangalassky Municipal District.
 The Settlement of Nizhny Bestyakh is incorporated into an urban settlement, and the twenty-nine rural okrugs are incorporated into thirty rural settlements within the municipal district.
 The urban-type settlement of Nizhny Bestyakh serves as the administrative center of the municipal district.

 Inhabited localities

 Demographics

-The population of the district is predominantly made up of ethnic Yakuts, who represented 91% of the inhabitants in the 2002 Census.
-Russians accounted for a further 6.4% of the population, with smaller numbers of Ukrainians and Evenks.
+As of the 2021 Census, the ethnic composition was as follows: